-Effective monitoring, evaluation, and learning (MEL) is vital for the effective implementation of the National Digital Education Guidelines for Schools and Teacher Colleges.
+Effective monitoring, evaluation, learning and continuous improvement are vital for the effective implementation of the National Digital Education Guidelines for Schools and Teacher Colleges.
 A comprehensive list of targets and performance indicators aligned with these guidelines is outlined in the implementation plan for the National Digital Education Strategy 2024/25 - 2029/30.
-In view of this, the Ministry through the Commissioner for Education, shall:
+In view of this, the Ministry through the Commissioner for Education shall:

-- a.
-Establish a digital monitoring, evaluation and learning system aligned with the Quality assurance framework (ICT integration in the education domain) and other reporting mechanisms to collect, analyse and report educational data in real-time and yearly to ensure the effective implementation of the Guidelines; - b.
-Promote data-driven decision-making and ensure that offline and real-time data collected from monitoring, evaluation and learning processes is analysed and used to inform policy changes, resource allocation, and program improvements; - c.
-Conduct regular assessments of how digital education initiatives
+a.
+Establish a digital monitoring, evaluation and learning system aligned with the Quality assurance framework (ICT integration in the education domain) and other reporting mechanisms to collect, analyse and report educational data in real-time and yearly to ensure the effective implementation of the Guidelines.

-- are impacting student learning outcomes and industry satisfaction; and - d.
-Foster a culture of continuous learning and improvement by encouraging educational institutions, administrators, and educators to regularly review feedback from monitoring, evaluation and learning activities, refine strategies, promote best practices, and ensure digital education initiatives stay relevant and effective.
+- b.
+Promote data-driven decision-making and ensure that offline and real-time data collected from monitoring, evaluation and learning processes is analysed and used to inform policy changes, resource allocation, and program improvements. - c.
+Impact evaluation: Conduct regular assessments of how digital education initiatives are impacting student learning outcomes and industry satisfaction. - d.
+Foster a culture of continuous learning and improvement by encouraging educational institutions, administrators, and educators to regularly review feedback from monitoring, evaluation and learning activities, refine strategies, promote best practices, and ensure digital education initiatives stay relevant and effective info@moe.go.tz www.moe.go.tz